donjmilligan/flare-bible-study/README.md

 Reload your page and use the error messages displayed by AJAX to correct them, or to reference when asking for help. *The error messages will be displayed where the scriptures should be on each page.*

+#### Setting Up Environment Variables

+The database/bible_to_sql_service.php file makes connections to the database, and it relies on environment variables that hold information like the DB host, name, user, and pass.

+##### Windows

+1. **Using System Properties**
+   - Right-click on `This PC` and select `Properties`.
+   - Click on `Advanced system settings`.
+   - In the `System Properties` window, go to the `Advanced` tab and click on `Environment Variables`.
+   - In the `Environment Variables` window, you can add or modify user and system variables:
+     - To add a new variable, click `New` and enter the `Variable name` and `Variable value`.
+     - To edit an existing variable, select it and click `Edit`.

+2. **Using Command Line**
+   - Open Command Prompt and use the `setx` command:
+     ```cmd
+     setx DB_HOST "YOURINFOHERE"
+     setx DB_NAME "YOURINFOHERE"
+     setx DB_USER "YOURINFOHERE"
+     setx DB_PASS "YOURINFOHERE"
+     ```
+   - Note: `setx` modifies the environment variable permanently, available in future command prompts, not in the current session.
+For the current session, you may use `set` instead.

+##### Linux

+1. **Using bash shell**
+   - Open a terminal window.
+   - You can set temporary environment variables in the current session:
+     ```bash
+     export DB_HOST=YOURINFOHERE
+     export DB_NAME=YOURINFOHERE
+     export DB_USER=YOURINFOHERE
+     export DB_PASS=YOURINFOHERE
+     ```
+   - To make the changes permanent, add the `export` commands to your `~/.bashrc` or `~/.profile` file and then run:
+     ```bash
+     source ~/.bashrc
+     ```
+   - Alternatively, for system-wide variables, you can place the export commands in `/etc/environment` or `/etc/profile`.

 ## Todo list

+- 2024 changes need to be reflected in this README.
+(I've now dumped everything in here from flare.hispattern.com)
 - More well thought out JSON cross reference data, and subjects
 - Minor Ui improvements like toggling the arrow when tapping off of the side-bar on small screens
 - Create similar editing interface to create JSON files with the visual aid. *they are currently programmed one line at a time*.
 - Get out of the demo stage for JSON data - I've created the cross referencing in para.json and flare-OldTestamentJesus1.json on my own.
 - Convert the project using Vue Native for mobile
   - Convert to using JSON or SQLite bible databases for use in Android